Zoey the Zebra – Free Crochet Pattern

 I hope you enjoy this free crochet pattern available here on my blog!
 An ad-free, formatted PDF version of this crochet pattern is also available for purchase here:

-Save this free zebra crochet pattern amigurumi to your project queue on Ravelry.
+Save this free zebra crochet pattern amigurumi to your favorites or project queue on Ravelry.

 Free Crochet Pattern for Zoey the Zebra